Analysts Are Bullish on Top Services Stocks: Casella Waste (CWST), Discovery (DISCA)

-There’s a lot to be optimistic about in the Services sector as 3 analysts just weighed in on Casella Waste (CWST), Discovery (DISCA) and Papa John’s International (PZZA) with bullish sentiments.
+There’s a lot to be optimistic about in the Services sector as 3 analysts just weighed in on Casella Waste (CWST), Discovery (DISCA) and Kelly Services (KELYA) with bullish sentiments.

 Casella Waste (CWST)